Ascq station

 Ascq station (French: Gare d'Ascq) is a railway station serving the former village of Ascq, now part of Villeneuve-d'Ascq city, Nord department, northern France.

 History

-In nineteenth century the industrial revolution is developing industry in northern France.
-Ascq is linked to Lille with the construction of the railway station in 1865, and in 1885 to Roubaix.
+In the nineteenth century the Industrial Revolution developed industry in northern France.
+Ascq was linked to Lille with the construction of the railway station in 1865, and in 1885 to Roubaix.

-During the Second World War, numerous trains were going through Ascq and members of the resistance would regularly commit acts of sabotage.
+During the Second World War, numerous trains went through Ascq and members of the resistance regularly committed acts of sabotage.
 On 1 April 1944, after such an act of sabotage, the Nazis killed 86 men.
 This event is known as the Ascq massacre.

-In the late 1990s, before the construction of a new Belgian high speed railway line, Eurostar and Thalys trains going to Belgium were going through Ascq station.
+In the late 1990s, before the construction of a new Belgian high-speed railway line, Eurostar and Thalys trains going to Belgium went through Ascq station.

 Services

 The station is served by regional trains to Lille and Tournai (Belgium), and buses to Orchies.
 Ilévia bus lines 13 and 73 serve the station.